 Basis for Decision.
 PAHs were found in sediments near seeps and a former pipe that led to the beach.
 Playing at the beach, touching, or accidentally ingesting these sediments could result in an increased risk for developing cancer.
 The risk estimates exceed EPA's range of acceptable estimated cancer risk.
-For residents, we estimate 5 additional cases of cancer will develop for every 1,000 people exposed over a lifetime.
+For residents who live adjacent to the site, we estimate five additional cases of cancer will develop for every 1,000 people exposed over a lifetime (78 years).
 Visitors and trespassers also exceed the acceptable range of cancer risk.
 Further information is needed to know how widespread the contamination is along the shoreline.

 Next Steps.
-To protect residents and visitors, DOH recommends the following:
+To protect residents and visitors, Department of Health recommends the following: